 |067734G||IELTS Preparation (IELTS)|

-|IELTS 1||Intermediate to Upper-Intermediate||Non AQF Award|
+|IELTS 1||Intermediate or IELTS 5.0||Non AQF Award|

-|IELTS 2||Upper-Intermediate to Advanced||Non AQF Award|
+|IELTS 2||Upper-Intermediate or IELTS 5.5||Non AQF Award|

 |088071B||English for Academic Purposes (EAP)|

 |EAP 1||Intermediate or IELTS 5.0||Non AQF Award|

-|EAP 2||Upper-Intermediate or IELTS 6.0||Non AQF Award|
+|EAP 2||Upper-Intermediate or IELTS 5.5||Non AQF Award|

 |EAP 3||Advanced or IELTS 6.0||Non AQF Award|

-- Be 18 years of age or over
+- Be 18 years of age or over; AND

 |Course Code||Qualifications||English Language Proficiency||Academic Entry Requirements and/or Prerequisites|

-|097985G||BSB30115 Certificate III in Business (52 weeks)||Intermediate level or equivalent to IELTS 5.0 (overall)||Successful completion of; Certificate II in Business or equivalent; OR A minimum 2 years industry experience in Business or relevant business service|
+|097985G||BSB30115 Certificate III in Business (52 weeks)||Intermediate level or equivalent to IELTS 5.0 (overall)||Satisfactory completion of Australian Year 11 or international equivalent Or a minimum 2 years industry experience in business.|

 |089330B||BSB50215 Diploma of Business (52 weeks)||Upper-Intermediate level or equivalent to IELTS 5.5 (overall)|

 |089331A||BSB60215 Advanced Diploma of Business (104 weeks)||Upper-Intermediate level or equivalent to IELTS 5.5 (overall)|

-|092630G||CUA41215 Certificate IV in Screen and Media (52 weeks)||Upper-Intermediate level or equivalent to IELTS 5.5 (overall)|
+|092630G||CUA41215 Certificate IV in Screen & Media (52 weeks)||Upper-Intermediate level or equivalent to IELTS 5.5 (overall)|

-|092631G||CUA51015 Diploma of Screen and Media (52 weeks)||Upper-Intermediate level or equivalent to IELTS 5.5 (overall)||Successful completion of; Certificate IV in Screen and Media or equivalent; OR A minimum 2 years industry experience in design and animation or relevant|
+|092631G||CUA51015 Diploma of Screen & Media (52 weeks)||Upper-Intermediate level or equivalent to IELTS 5.5 (overall)||Successful completion of Certificate IV in Screen & Media (or equivalent) is recommended|

 Attendance / Academic Progress – International Students